Arif-Foysal/obsidian/Programming/object-oriented-programming.md

 ### Polymorphism
 Polymorphism refers to the ability of objects of different classes to be treated as objects of a common base class.
 It allows you to use a single interface to represent different types of objects.
 Polymorphism is typically achieved through virtual functions and function overriding.

-Let us know f you need any more assistance
-Good day

-We are very happy to have you as our customer
-We would like to know about your account more
-Please let us know if you need anymore assistance Apologies for your inconvenience
-Let us know if you need anymore assistane
-Good day
-We have to see through your accoount
-Please let me check it
-Please give me some more
-Time to check th
-Let us know if you ushte i am a